RE: Occupy - Real Estate FAQs for Tenants during Covid-19

 Tenants should nevertheless check (or ask their landlord to check) the building insurance policy to see whether it covers pandemics such as Covid-19 (or ‘Notifiable Diseases’, which may, depending on the definition, include Covid-19 or similar).
 If it does - and providing the rent suspension clause in the lease provides for rent to be suspended in relation to an insured risk (and not just in situations where the building has been damaged or destroyed) - then the landlord ought to be making a claim on its policy and should not be demanding rent from its tenant(s).
 If landlords do not do this, they could potentially be exposing themselves to a future claim from their tenant(s).
 Another potential avenue to explore is whether the landlord’s (or tenant’s own) policy includes a “Denial of Access” provision.
 This may - depending on the wording – extend the meanings of loss or damage to include the denial of use for the intended purpose for an extended period, even if there is no physical damage.
 The access itself needs to be hindered; loss of amenities within a space (e.g. use of a gym in an hotel) would not be included.
 This could therefore mean that, where a landlord has actually closed the building, or if a tenant occupies the upper floors of a tall building where the lifts are inoperable due to social distancing measures, this provision would apply.

-Separately, the Government has put in place statutory moratorium on lease forfeiture (currently up to 30 September 2020).
+Separately, the Government has put in place statutory moratorium on lease forfeiture (currently up to the end of 2020).
 This means that a landlord will be unable to evict a tenant for non-payment of rent during this time.
 “Rent” includes any sum a tenant is liable to pay under a lease (which will include service charge and insurance rent, for example).
-Please note that this moratorium will not affect a landlord’s right to claim forfeiture or recover rent after 30 September 2020, unless the moratorium is further extended.
+Please note that this moratorium will not affect a landlord’s right to claim forfeiture or recover rent after the expiry of the existing moratorium period, unless the moratorium is further extended.

 The Government extended the statutory moratorium to include a ban on commercial landlords from issuing statutory demands and winding-up petitions against tenant companies unable to pay rent and other sums under the lease due to the impact of coronavirus.
 Whilst a landlord can still present a winding up petition against a tenant company, under the new measures the petition must first be reviewed by the court to determine why the company is unable to pay its debts.
 If the court is satisfied that the inability of the tenant to pay the rent relates to the coronavirus, the petition will be dismissed.
 The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR) unless they are owed 189 days of unpaid rent.